 Beets are plentiful in the spring, even the greens will let off plenty of vibrant color because of all the red in the stalks and leaf veins.

 Ground turmeric will make an even richer yellow than the washed out yellow that comes with commercial dye.
-Just be sure to wear gloves because it will stain fingers, counters and clothing.
+Have you left an egg soak in yellow dye for 6 hours and it’s still sad and pale?
+When using turmeric, be sure to wear gloves because it will stain fingers, counters and clothing.

 How to get the color you want for your naturally colored Easter eggs